simonmclean/triptych.nvim/README.md

       debounce_ms = 100,
     },
     backdrop = 60 -- Backdrop opacity.
-0 is fully opaque, 100 is fully transparent (disables the feature) border = 'single' -- See :h nvim_open_win for border options max_height = 45,
+0 is fully opaque, 100 is fully transparent (disables the feature) transparency = 0, -- 0 is fully opaque, 100 is fully transparent
+    border = 'single' -- See :h nvim_open_win for border options max_height = 45,
     max_width = 220,